 A crypto wallet (cryptocurrency wallet) is software or hardware that enables users to store and use cryptocurrency.

-With cryptocurrency, there is no tangible currency, no paper money to place within a physical wallet or purse.
-Cryptocurrency exists on the blockchain, and there is no physical manifestation that a user touches.
-However, there still is a need for individuals and organizations to understand ownership of cryptocurrency assets and to be able to know how much is held, much like a bank account provides a bank balance.
+With cryptocurrency, there's no tangible currency, no paper money to place within a physical wallet or purse.
+Cryptocurrency exists on the blockchain, and there's no physical manifestation that a user touches.
+But there's still a need for individuals and organizations to understand ownership of cryptocurrency assets and to be able to know how much is held, much like a bank account provides a bank balance.

 A crypto wallet provides a way for users to validate an account balance to provide visibility into how much cryptocurrency the user owns.
-A crypto wallet enables users to both send and receive cryptocurrency transactions, in an approach that is similar in concept to how a traditional bank account enables users to conduct transactions.
+A crypto wallet enables users to send and receive cryptocurrency transactions -- an approach that's similar in concept to how a traditional bank account enables users to conduct transactions.
 For many users, a crypto wallet is a primary mechanism for managing cryptocurrency balances.

 As with any type of currency, cryptocurrency can be accumulated and used for any number of different purposes and transactions.
-Crypto wallets serve a foundational role in enabling cryptocurrency to be functionally useful for individuals and organizations, much like a bank account is foundational for fiat currency.
+Crypto wallets serve a foundational role in enabling crypto assets and cryptocurrency to be functionally useful for individuals and organizations, much like a bank account is foundational for fiat currency.

-Crypto wallets are needed for several critical things that help to enable the practical utility of cryptocurrency.
-Among the reasons why crypto wallets are needed are the following:
+Crypto wallets are needed for several critical things that help to enable the practical utility of cryptocurrency, including the following:

 - Management of cryptocurrency.
 Crypto wallets provide users with the ability to monitor a balance for cryptocurrency assets.

 - Transactions.
-Sending and receiving cryptocurrency payments is an important feature of crypto wallets and a primary reason why they are needed.
+Sending and receiving cryptocurrency payments is an important feature of crypto wallets.

 - Connection to decentralized apps (dApps).
-In order to connect and interact with Web 3.0 dApps, a crypto wallet is required.
+A crypto wallet is required to connect and interact with Web 3.0 dApps.

 - Username identities.
 All cryptocurrencies are stored on a blockchain.
-A crypto wallet enables transactions to occur with a username that can be associated with a public key address on a blockchain.
+A crypto wallet enables transactions with a username that can be associated with a public key address on a blockchain.

 - Key management.
 Functionally, cryptocurrency exists on the blockchain as a public key address.
-A crypto wallet helps users to manage the private encryption keys that are used to access a given address and enable a transaction.
+A crypto wallet helps users manage the private encryption keys used to access a given address and enable a transaction.